Malocclusion

 What Is Malocclusion

-Malocclusion simply means your teeth or jaws are not aligned the way they should be.
-This can affect how your teeth fit together, how you chew and speak, and how easy it is to keep your teeth clean.
-Some cases are mild and mostly cosmetic, while others can impact oral health, comfort, and long-term function.
+Malocclusion is the dental term for teeth or jaws that do not fit together the way they should.
+It affects how your teeth meet when you bite, how comfortably you chew and speak, and how easily you can keep your smile clean.
+Some cases are subtle and mostly cosmetic, while others can interfere with oral health, jaw comfort, and long term function.

 Common Types of Malocclusion